Choose your country to see the products for your location

 Contents: 48 MLPA probes, including 9 probes for the 7p12.2 region, 8 probes for the 7q32.2 region, 12 probes for the 14q32.2 region and 3 probes for the 14q32.31 region.
 Of these probes, 10 provide information on the methylation status for all regions mentioned.

-Tissue: genomic DNA isolated from human peripheral whole blood, buccal swabs and saliva.
+Tissue: Genomic DNA isolated from human peripheral whole blood.

 Application: Temple syndrome (TS), Kagami-Ogata syndrome (KOS) and Russell-Silver syndrome (RSS).